Department of Marketing

 The Marketing faculty contribute to the department's mission by teaching cutting-edge marketing concepts with effective pedagogical techniques; pursuing insightful basic, applied, and instructional scholarship; and engaging in professional and community service.

-With a dynamic marketing curriculum, stellar faculty, and exciting professional development opportunities, the Department of Marketing strives to ensure that Texas State marketing students graduate with relevant knowledge, skills, and a portfolio of project that enable them to succeed in a complex and competitive business environment.
+With a dynamic marketing curriculum, stellar faculty, and exciting professional development opportunities, the Department of Marketing strives to ensure that Texas State marketing students graduate with relevant knowledge, skills, and a portfolio of projects that enable them to succeed in a complex and competitive business environment.

 AACSB Accreditation